SIGN UP TO OUR NEWS!

 Day 7: Departure day

-All good things must come to an end!
-We offer included transfers back to Olbia Airport (1hr 15min) at scheduled times in the morning, full of memories of a fantastic cycling holiday in Sardinia.
+All good things must come to an end but we’re sure you’re memories of a fantastic week cycling in Sardinia will last a lifetime!
+We offer included transfers back to Olbia Airport (1hr 15min) at scheduled times in the morning.

 Full travel advice (essential reading) can be found in our Trip Notes.